cltl/MWEP_on_one_incident/README.md

-# Tram Aanslag Utrecht
+# Run MWEP on one Wikidata item

-The goal of this repository is represent texts one Wikidata item.
+The goal of this repository is represent texts of one Wikidata item.

 ### Prerequisites
 Python 3.6 was used to create this project.
 It might work with older versions of Python.